CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 ## Consistent layout

 It is of great value that the user will see the email in the way you have designed it.
-Unfortunately, some email clients will strip out part the header of the HTML document that holds the style (CSS).
+Unfortunately, some email clients will strip out the header of the HTML document that holds the style (CSS).
 This will ruin your carefully designed layout.